Ultralight dark matter in long-baseline accelerator neutrino oscillations: Introduction

 \section{Introduction}

-Despite its challenges in theoretical and experimental frontiers, the ultralight dark matter of about $m_\phi \sim$ 10$^{-22}$~eV mass range remains an intriguing candidate for dark matter.
-Also known as the {\em fuzzy dark matter}, dark matter particles of this mass scale were originally proposed to resolve small scale structure and dark matter halo problems~\cite{Hu:2000ke}.
-The very low mass makes ultralight dark matter able to behave as oscillating classical fields with Compton wave-lengths of order of one year.
-Such dark matter could have profound effects at astrophysical scale, potentially helping to resolve the observed tensions between the experimental data and the standard $\Lambda {\rm CDM}$ cosmology.
+Neutrino physics has now entered the era of precision measurements~\cite{Huber:2022lpm}.
+The recent release of observational datasets from the Tokai-to-Kamioka (T2K)~\cite{T2K:2023smv} and NuMI Off-axis $\nu_e$ Appearance (NO$\nu$A)~\cite{NOvA:2025tmb} experiments, culminating in a joint analysis presented in Ref.~\cite{T2K:2025wet}, signifies that the measured precision of some key oscillation parameters~---~most notably the atmospheric mass-squared splitting $\Delta m^2_{32}$ and the mixing angle $\theta_{23}$~---~has reached an unprecedented level, crossing the sub-$2\%$ threshold.
+These stringent experimental constraints not only provide a decisive foundation for addressing unresolved standard oscillation questions, such as the CP-violating phase $\delta_{CP}$ and the neutrino mass ordering, but also offer an exceptionally sensitive platform for probing subtle signals of physics beyond the Standard Model (SM).
+In particular, recent phenomenological analyses further exploit the T2K and NO$\nu$A datasets to probe dark-sector physics through neutrino oscillations~\cite{Alonso-Alvarez:2024wnh,Bai:2026kdq}, including the ultralight dark matter (ULDM) with a mass of about $m_\phi \sim$ 10$^{-22}$ eV~\cite{Brdar:2017kbt,Krnjaic:2017zlz}.

-The existence of dark matter itself is one of the most well-motivated questions: Observations from galactic rotation curves~\cite{Rubin:1980zd} confirm that about 25\% of the Universe mass must consist of non-luminous dark matter, but its elusive nature has made dark matter able to evade detection in experiments to this day\footnote{Galaxy rotational curves are not the only evidence for dark matter.
-Observational evidence includes {\emph e.g.} measurements on galaxy cluster movement~\cite{Bartelmann:1999yn,SDSS:2005xqv} and cosmic microwave background radiation~\cite{WMAP:2012nax,Planck:2018vyg}.}.
-Early studies on dark matter pointed out that a weakly interacting massive particle arising from supersymmetry may give a promising candidate for dark matter~\cite{Jungman:1995df}, though recent results from direct detection experiments such as LUX and PandaX-II have set stringent constraints on such particles~\cite{LUX:2013afz,PandaX-II:2017hlx}.
-The conventional dark matter models have furthermore encountered problems at the small-scale level~\cite{Moore:1994yx}.
-In order to tackle these issues, numerous dark matter models have been proposed, such as the ones including primordial black holes~\cite{Carr:2016drx}, axions~\cite{Peccei:1977hh} and ultralight particles~\cite{Hu:2000ke}.
-A good review on recent advances can be found in Ref~\cite{Oks:2021hef}.
+The nature of dark matter (DM), whose existence is supported by robust evidence of galactic rotation curves~\cite{Rubin:1980zd}, galaxy cluster movement~\cite{Bartelmann:1999yn,SDSS:2005xqv}, and cosmic microwave background (CMB) radiation~\cite{WMAP:2012nax,Planck:2018vyg}, remains one of the most compelling puzzles in modern physics.
+Although the weakly interacting massive particles have long been regarded as the leading candidates~\cite{Jungman:1995df}, their parameter space has been stringently constrained by the null results of direct detection experiments, such as LUX~\cite{LUX:2013afz} and PandaX-II~\cite{PandaX-II:2017hlx}.
+Furthermore, the conventional DM models have encountered problems at the small-scale level~\cite{Moore:1994yx}.
+In order to tackle these issues, numerous alternatives have been proposed, including the primordial black holes~\cite{Carr:2016drx} and the axions~\cite{Peccei:1977hh}, as well as the very light particles~\cite{Fayet:1980ad,Fayet:1980rr}.
+A good review on recent advances could be found, \textit{e.g.}, in Ref.~\cite{Oks:2021hef}.